 Trevor Gorman enters his third season as head men's soccer coach for the University at Albany Great Danes.
-Through his first two seasons, Gorman has seen a steady improvement since taking over as head coach.
-In two seasons, the Great Dane head coach is 12-21-4 overall and 4-7-3 in conference play.
+Through his first three seasons, Gorman has seen a steady improvement since taking over as head coach.
+The Great Dane head coach is 18-32-8 overall and 7-10-2 in conference play.

 The 2015 Purple & Gold squad earned the program's first America East regular season crown after going 5-2 in league play.
 The Purple & Gold posted a high-powered offense behind Afonso Pinheiro and Leo Melgar up front, averaging 5.43 points per game against conference opponents to lead the America East.
 Defensively, UAlbany allowed just six goals in league play (0.81 GAA) to post the top defensive effort as well.
 Gorman guided the Danes to a 10-win season for the first time since 2008 with a record of 10-8-1, six more wins than the previous season.
 He anchored a coaching staff that was named the America East Coaching Staff of the Year.

 Afonso Pinheiro garnered America East Striker of the Year honors, becoming the first back-to-back UAlbany honoree of a major league award.
 The sophomore was also selected to the NSCAA All-East Region First Team after posting a league-leading 26 points and 11 goals.
 He became the UAlbany Division I record holder in single season goals, career goals and career points.
 Pinheiro racked up America East All-Conference First Team honors, and was joined by captains Philip Persson and Keith Traut.
 The three members of the All-Conference First Team was the most for the Great Danes in program history.